Everybody's Golf 6

-The game was unveiled along with its console, the PlayStation Vita, at the 2011 "PlayStation Meeting".
+Gameplay

 Everybody's Golf features all-new courses, and downloadable content is available through both retail and the PlayStation Store.
 Players are able to leave each other comments through the "Live Area" system, and view the golf course using PlayStation Vita's augmented reality feature.

-A PlayStation 3 port later appeared with additional changes to the gameplay adding in support for cross platform play and PlayStation Move.
+The PlayStation 3 port later appeared with additional changes to the gameplay adding in support for cross platform play and PlayStation Move.
 Outside of Asia, this port was released exclusively on the PlayStation Store.
 The DLC that was on the Vita version was free at launch.
 The PlayStation 3 version also adds two new modes, "Slot Mode" and "Minna no Short Course".
 Slot Mode gives players certain advantages that are won via slots.
 Minna no Short Course puts players on courses that consists exclusively of short holes.
 The game brought two courses back from previous games such as Mt.
 Sakura C.C. and Northern Fox C.C.